Rokucraft/RokuWiki/docs/roleplay/nation-leader-system.md

 ## Elections

-1. Elections for a new Nation Leader will occur every four months (the end of each roleplay year) for all four nations.
+1. Elections for a new Nation Leader will occur every four months, at the end of each roleplay year, for all four nations.
 [comment]: <> (Link to rp years thing)
 2. Candidates will put forward their character by creating a forum post in the [#elections](https://discord.com/channels/641386636453871656/1104875951378141314) channel in the [Roleplay Hub Discord](https://discord.gg/tjqX25pH37).
 Candidates will campaign for one week and answer questions through this post.
 Voting will take place after this period.
 3. The Rokucraft Admin team will distribute a voting form in the roleplay announcement channels.
 The form will be open for three days.
 Players will be able to vote for all candidates that they favour and/or to re-open nominations (RON).
 It will only allow players to fill out the form once and will ask players for their Minecraft username.
 After the three-day voting period is over, the results will be announced and duties will be transferred.